16.1 Introduction to Data Control Language (DCL)

 In this example:

-• We create two roles, accountant and data_entry.
+- We create two roles,

-• Privileges are granted to these roles (accountant and data_entry) rather than individual users.
+. - Privileges are granted to these roles (

-• We demonstrate adding a new user to a role and removing an existing user from a role.
+) are then assigned to these roles. - We demonstrate adding a new user to a role and removing an existing user from a role.

 RBAC in MySQL simplifies access management by centralizing permissions within roles and assigning those roles to users.
 This approach enhances security, scalability, and maintainability in database administration.